The Complete Travel Guide to Rarotonga on a Budget 🤑© CookIslandsPocketGuide.com

 More Things to Do on Rarotonga

 For those of you with a little more budget to spend, don’t miss some of Rarotonga’s more elaborate experiences, like swimming with turtles, island nights and more.
-Check out the 50 Best Things to Do on Rarotonga so you know all of your options.
+Check out the 50 Best Things to Do on Rarotonga to explore all your options.

 Budget Dining on Rarotonga

 Don’t worry, it’s not all resort restaurants and fine dining.
-Rarotonga is packed with casual cafes and food trucks where the locals like to eat and you can eat there too!
-We also recommend the night markets for affordable street food, while self-catering is always an obvious go-to for saving money on food.
+Rarotonga is packed with casual cafes and food trucks where the locals like to eat, and you can eat there too!
+We also recommend visiting the night markets for affordable street food, while self-catering is always a great option for saving money on food.

 Cheap Restaurants, Takeaways and Food Trucks

 At the northern end of Muri, Vili’s Burger Joint offers a welcome relief from the nearby resort restaurants.
-Enjoy casual dining out in the courtyard or under the verandah with a choice of burgers, pizzas and fried chicken.
+Enjoy casual dining in the courtyard or under the verandah, with a choice of burgers, pizzas, and fried chicken.

 And don’t miss Palace Takeaways in Avarua for their famous Wednesday NZ$3.50 burgers!